Web www.pburch.net

 What should we use as a substitute for melted wax?

-There are many different water-soluble resists commercially available, each with its own devoted following, such as Presist or Sabra Silk Resist.
+There are many different water-soluble resists commercially available, each with its own devoted fans, such as Presist or Sabra Silk Resist.
 There is generally a problem with immersion dyeing with any of these resists, however; immerse the resist in a dyebath and it just dissolves away, in the dyebath or in the soda ash presoak.
 Gutta is a truly waterproof resist made of rubber dissolved in solvent, but the toxicity of the solvent makes it less than ideal for many uses.
 None of the water-soluble resists can mimic the crackle of batik, with the exception of potato dextrin which can be difficult to use and is thus most suitable for experienced dyers.

 Elmer's Blue Washable School Glue Gel

-An ideal alternative is blue Elmer's Washable School Glue Gel, a water-soluble glue marketed for use by children.
+Elmer's Washable School Glue Gel, a water-soluble glue marketed for use by children.
 (Do not use white glue!)
 The "peace" design shown above was written on a prewashed white cotton shirt with blue Elmer's Washable School Glue Gel, which was dried with a hand-held hair dryer until completely dry.
 The shirt was then placed in a bowl, and dye mixed with soda ash was poured over, barely submerging it.
 In order to speed dye fixation and reduce the time in which the dye solution might dissolve the Elmer's blue glue gel, after about five minutes the dyebath was then heated in a microwave oven until hot.
 The shirt was then machine-washed, first in cold water and then in hot water with Synthrapol detergent, to remove both excess dye and the blue Elmer's Washable School Glue Gel.
 Sometimes many washings in hot water are required to remove every trace of the glue.

 My favorite blue dye